 Dihydrocodeine (active ingredient dihydrocodeine tartrate) is part of the opioid family of medicines, which also includes codeine phosphate and morphine.
 It is a painkiller used for the treatment of pain classed as moderate to severe.

-Dihydrocodeine is available in 30 mg tablets, in packs of 28, 100 or 200 tablets.
+Dihydrocodeine is available in 30 mg tablets, in packs of 28 or 56 tablets.
 It is also available in combination with paracetamol, as Co-dydramol, containing 10 mg codeine and 500 mg paracetamol.
-Co-dydramol is available in packs of 100 or 200 tablets.

 Dihydrocodeine mimics natural painkilling chemicals produced by the human body.
 These painkillers, called endorphins, work by attaching to opiate receptors in the brain and nervous system.
 Dihydrocodeine is able to attach to these receptors to produce its painkilling effect.